Top-5 places in Siberia for your outstanding nature travel

 Baikal is a majestic and amazing lake situated in the middle of Siberia.
 It has a superlative degree in many aspects – the largest world’s freshwater lake by volume, the deepest in the world – 1620 meters, the oldest existing lake.
 And it is superlative in its beauty.

 Due to Baikal’s great length (636 km), nature also changes significantly.
 The Island Olkhon with its rocks and sand dunes is ideal for landscape photographers.
 If you want to swim in Baikal’s clear water (you can see the bottom at the depth of 40 m) better to go to the side of Republic Buryatia.
-In the bays, water can warm up to 20 degrees.
+In the bays, water can warm up to 20 degrees in July.
 And the north of the lake is impassable thick taiga.
 Another good idea is to come to Baikal in the winter to see its fantastic ice.
+The layer of ice is more than 1 meter thick, cars drive over it and it is a great destination for photographers.

 Plant and animal life of the lake is very rich, the majority of species are endemic to Baikal.
-The real treasure of the lake is nerpa, a kind of seal.
+The real treasure of the lake is a nerpa (Baikal seal), a species of earless seal.
 You can take a special boat trip to the islands to watch nerpas in their habitat.

 3. Putorana Plateau